|

 We do not require your compiler to support 64-bit arithmetic.
 However, having a 64-bit capable compiler makes porting much easier.

-in one of your platform-dependent include files.
+If your compiler supports 64-bit integers, you should define the types long64 and ulong64 in one of your platform-dependent include files.
 The meaning of these two types is shown below in

 Type